LambdaColdStorage/mlperf/minigo/README.md

 ### Important Settings

 __config.sh__
-- LAMBDASOCKETCORES: Need to be set as total_num_gpu_cores / num_gpus
+- LAMBDASOCKETCORES: Need to be set as total_num_cpu_cores / num_gpus

 - __NEXP__ number of trails for running the benchmark.
 Set to 1 to save time.